Amos 5

 - Matthew 7:21-23Not every one that saith unto me, Lord, Lord... but he that doeth the will of my Father which is in heaven.The false assurance of verse 18 confronted again - a day that tests the life, not the religious claim.

-- Joel 2:1-2for the day of the LORD cometh, for it is nigh at hand; a day of darkness and of gloominess.The day of verses 18-20 described elsewhere - not light but darkness for the unprepared.
+- Joel 2:1-2for the day of the LORD cometh, for it is nigh at hand; a day of darkness and of gloominess.The day of verses 18-20 described elsewhere - darkness for the unprepared.

 - Zephaniah 1:14-15The great day of the LORD is near...
-That day is a day of wrath, a day of trouble and distress.The same reversal as verse 18 - the longed-for day arriving as darkness, not deliverance.
+That day is a day of wrath, a day of trouble and distress.The same reversal as verse 18 - the longed-for day arriving as darkness for those who presumed on God's favor.

 - Amos 9:1-4though they dig into hell, thence shall mine hand take them...
 I will set mine eyes upon them for evil, and not for good.The no-escape picture of verse 19 carried further - no hiding place from the day God passes through.